zub-richie/alx_python/python-more_data_structures/README.md

 - 🔭 I’m currently working on my **ALX intro to SE course**

-- 🌱 I’m currently learning **Python - Data Structures: Lists, Tuples**
+- 🌱 I’m currently learning **Python - Data Structures: Set, Dictionary**
 <h2 align="left">Project Objectives</h2>
 <p align="left">At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
 <h3>General</h3>